 Credit risk: The Code of Virginia authorizes the investment in various instruments as described above.
 The Association's investment policy, however, does not provide for investments in obligations of other states and political subdivisions outside of the Commonwealth of Virginia.
 To minimize credit risk, the Association's investment policy seeks to diversify its portfolio by limiting the percentage of the portfolio that may be invested in any one type of instrument.
 The Association has no official policy to limit investments based on its ratings by nationally recognized statistical rating agencies.
-It is Association policy to invest in negotiable certificates of deposits from banks with a rating of at least A-1 by Standard & Poor's and P-1 by Moody's Investor's Services for maturities of one year or less, and a rating of AA by Standard & Poor's and Aa by Moody's Investor's Services for maturities over one year and not exceeding five years.
-Furthermore, the Association will only invest in money market or mutual funds with a rating of AAA by at least one nationally recognized statistical rating organization.
+It is Association policy to invest in negotiable certificates of deposits from banks with a rating of at least A-1 by Standard & Poor's and P-1 by Moody's Investor's Services for maturities over one year and not exceeding five years.
+Furthermore, the Association will only invest in money market or mutual funds with a rating of AA by at least one nationally recognized statistical rating organization.
 During the year, the Association made investments in money market mutual funds, LGIP, corporate bonds, and obligations of agencies of the United States.